 How to import customers to Shopify

 When you want to import data into Shopify, first, you need to export data from the source store and then use the Shopify app to import data or you can import manually.
-We will guide you to do these 2 steps in the most easy ways.
+We will guide you to do these 2 steps in the easiest ways.

 1. Export Customers CSV file from source store